-After you have added visualizations to your analysis, there are a wide range of possibilities to analyze your data, no matter which method you used for creating the visualizations.
+After you have added visualizations to your analysis, there is a wide range of possibilities to analyze your data, no matter which method you used for creating the visualizations.

 A central part of the analysis is to decide how the data should be represented by the visualization items, and which summarized value the items should represent.
 For the summarization, you have a rich selection of methods to choose from, where the most common aggregation methods are sum and average.